Azure-Samples/app-service-msi-servicebus-dotnet/README.md

 For the Service Bus client library to interact with a queue or topic, it will need to understand how to connect and authorize with it.
 The easiest means for doing so is to use a connection string, which is created automatically when creating a Service Bus namespace.
 If you aren't familiar with shared access policies in Azure, you may wish to follow the step-by-step guide to [get a Service Bus connection string](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-quickstart-topics-subscriptions-portal#get-the-connection-string).

+Shared access policies in queue is important too.

+To create a shared access policies in queue:
+1. Click the queue you just created.
+2. Choose the Shared access policies under Settings.
+3. Click on "Add", input your Policy name, then select "Send" and "Listen".
+4. Click on the "Create".

 Once you have a connection string, you can authenticate your client with it.

 ```C# Snippet:ServiceBusAuthConnString